Delegate To-Do List

 Dear Delegates,

-In-person delegates will also need to provide proof of vaccination or a negative COVID-19 test 48 hours prior to the start of the conference and comply with Northwestern University's guidelines related to COVID-19 outlined on the COVID-19 site.
+Delegates must comply with Northwestern University's guidelines related to COVID-19 outlined on the COVID-19 site.
 I implore all delegates read the entirety of the COVID-19 site to ensure that there are no surprises when arriving on campus.
+We invite attendees to consider receiving a COVID-19 booster in preparation for the conference.

 We look forward to meeting you all soon.
 But, until then, stay safe and healthy.